MicrosoftDocs/iis-docs/iis/extensions/database-manager-reference/columndatainfo-properties-microsoft-web-management-databasemanager.md

 title: ColumnDataInfo Properties (Microsoft.Web.Management.DatabaseManager)
 description: This article provides a list and description of the properties for the ColumnDataInfo class.
 Each one is linked to code samples.
 TOCTitle: ColumnDataInfo Properties
-ms:assetid: Properties.T:Microsoft.Web.Management.DatabaseManager.ColumnDataInfo
-ms:mtpsurl: https://msdn.microsoft.com/library/microsoft.web.management.databasemanager.columndatainfo_properties(v=VS.90)
-ms:contentKeyID: 20476625
+description: "List of the members that are exposed by the ColumnDataInfo type.
+The property type, name, and description for each are provided." ms:assetid: Properties.T:Microsoft.Web.Management.DatabaseManager.ColumnDataInfo ms:mtpsurl: https://msdn.microsoft.com/library/microsoft.web.management.databasemanager.columndatainfo_properties(v=VS.90) ms:contentKeyID: 20476625